KyTDK/SnapShatter/README.md

 - SnapShatter is an open-source project and is provided "as is" without any warranties or guarantees.
 Use it at your own risk.

+- **This tool is designed for a black picture only, meaning it won't recognize certain buttons if the camera sees anything else**

 ## Contribution

 If you're interested in contributing to SnapShatter, feel free to open issues or submit pull requests on the [GitHub repository](https://github.com/KyTDK/SnapShatter).